What is peripheral neuropathy?

 - Low levels of thyroid hormone (hypothyroidism).
 This may cause swelling of the tissues around the nerves, which can put pressure on them.

 - Infectious or inflammatory diseases.
-Examples are HIV and Guillain-Barré syndrome.
+Examples are HIV, Guillain-Barré syndrome, and Lyme disease.
 These diseases can damage the nerves.

 - Peripheral nerve injury.
 A physical injury can damage the nerves.
 Injuries can be from things like falls, car crashes, or playing sports.

 - Overusing alcohol and not eating a healthy diet.
-These can lead to your body not having enough of certain vitamins, such as vitamin B-12.
-This can damage nerves.
+These can lead to your body not having enough of certain vitamins, such as vitamin B-12 or vitamin E. This can damage nerves.

 What are the symptoms?